-The target heart rate is a guideline that can help you stay in a safe exercise heart rate range.
+The target heart rate is a guideline which can help you stay in a safe exercise heart rate range.
 This will help you improve your cardiorespiratory fitness.
 This means your heart and lungs will become stronger.
 As your age increases, your target heart rate will decrease.

-Allina Health's Patient Education Department, Helping Your Heart, fourth edition, cvs-ahc-90648
+Allina Health's Patient Education Department, multiple sources

 Allina Health's Patient Education Department experts